nicobailon/mcp-gemini-server/README.md

 ## Usage Examples

-Here are examples of how an MCP client (like Cline) might call these tools using the `use_mcp_tool` format:
+Here are examples of how an MCP client (like Claude) might call these tools using the `use_mcp_tool` format:

 **Example 1: Simple Content Generation (Using Default Model)**